Nobody can use religion to divide Nigeria — Lai Mohammed

 “Despite having people of different cultures, we are undivided in our worship of God.

-”Today, we celebrate the cultural day as part of the centenary anniversary celebration.
+”Today, we celebrate cultural day as part of the centenary anniversary celebration.

 ”Through culture, we are represented by standards and customs.